-A buck converter also called buck regulator or DC-DC step-down switching regulator, is a type of DC-DC converter which provides an output regulated voltage that is lower than its input voltage.
+A buck converter, also called buck regulator or DC-DC step-down switching regulator, is a type of DC-DC converter that provides an output regulated voltage that is lower than its input voltage.

-ST's monolithic step-down (buck) converter ICs offer input-voltage capability up to 61 V, deliver output currents up to 4 A, with high switching frequency.
-This broad portfolio of ICs is composed of highly-specialized products to meet every market requirement:
+ST's monolithic step-down (buck) converter ICs offer input-voltage capability up to 61 V and deliver output currents up to 4 A with high switching frequency.

-- High-voltage technology together with high reliability, robustness and compactness for industrial and automotive applications
+- High-voltage technology together with high reliability, robustness, and compactness

 - High efficiency at any load and a high level of performance for consumer and computer products

 A floating-voltage source, which is the main target application of the isolated buck topology, is commonly requested to provide supply to high-side gate drivers in high-power DC-DC converters, inverters, motor drivers, and other industrial applications.